 - Raising Cane’s: Fries cooked in a shared fryer.
 Avoid.

-- Shake Shack: Fries are processed with shared equipment used to process products with gluten.
+- Shake Shack: Fries are processed using shared equipment with gluten.
 Avoid.

 - Smashburger: Fries are cooked in a shared fryer.
 Avoid.